jypeng95/jypeng95.github.io/_pages/experience.md

   * 2021, **Organizer, Teaching Journal Club**, Electrochemical Energy Laboratory, MIT
     * Presented key academic research literature on academic teaching and learning and led a group discussion on best practices for teaching strategies (e.g., active learning and attention to equity).
 * **Mentoring**
-    * 2019–Present, **Mentor** to rising graduate and undergraduate students in research labs, Department of Materials Science and Engineering, MIT
+    * 2019–Present, **Mentor** to rising graduate and undergraduate students in research labs, MIT

 <br>